quantfreedom/QuantFreedom/docs/docs/getting-started/install.md

 - Download the one that has your python version.
 You can check your python version ( i run python 3.10.10 on a 64bit windows machine so i am going to choose cp310 ) ... if you don't know your python version in the terminal type python --version.
 ![talib](../assets/talib.png)
 - Once you downloaded the file you need to change your folder path in the terminal by doing cd (download location of folder)
-- Once there type in pip install ( full file name of the talib wheel you downloaded)
+- Then pip install ```entire file name of the tables you downloaded```
+- example ```pip install TA_Lib‑0.4.24‑cp310‑cp310‑win_amd64.whl```

-## isntalling pytables
+## Installing pytables
 to install pytables you have to do the same thing as talib

-go to this website and download the version of python that you have https://www.lfd.uci.edu/~gohlke/pythonlibs/#pytables for me i have version 3.10.10 right now so i download tables‑3.7.0‑cp310‑cp310‑win_amd64.whl then put it in your folder and change your directiroy in the terminal to the directory you put it in then do pip install tables‑3.7.0‑cp310‑cp310‑win_amd64.whl
+- go to this website and download the version of python that you have https://www.lfd.uci.edu/~gohlke/pythonlibs/#pytables
+- I have version 3.10.10 right now so I download tables‑3.7.0‑cp310‑cp310‑win_amd64.whl
+- Put the file in a folder ( preferably the working directory of the folder that your terminal is working from ) and  if needed change your terminal directiroy to the directory you put the file in
+- Then pip install ```entire file name of the tables you downloaded```
+- example ```pip install tables‑3.7.0‑cp310‑cp310‑win_amd64.whl```